DataDog/hiring-engineers/answers.md

         galera_cluster: 1
 ```

-Checking the status with the command
+Checking the status of the agent with the command

 ```
 sudo datadog-agent status
 ```

 should show this after a successful integration.

 ![](img/2_2.PNG?raw=true)

-A similar verification can be found on the Integrations page along with some metrics that have been gathered.
+A similar verification can be found on the Integrations page (Integrations -> Integrations) along with some metrics that have been gathered.

 ![](img/2_4.PNG?raw=true)